clementnuss/adapter/README.md

 2016-09-21T13:46:13.409342Z - Warning: Trying modal tool number
 ```

-Notice the adapter is listening on Port 7878 for an agent to make a request.
+Note that the adapter is listening on Port 7878 for an agent to make a request.
 It doesn't contact the Fanuc controller until an agent makes a request.

 # Next steps
 * Make the linux compatible adapter daemonize (background) properly.
-Now it's a mess and it's easiest to run each one in it's own screen session
-* run multiple instances of the program with a single config file (without colliding log files as will happen now)
-* run a single instance of the program with a single config and log file and make it fork multiple processes based on how many hosts and ports are defined in the config file.
-* replace the windows specific config file reader with a more generic linux standard version
-* add a help message that lets the user know what command line options are available
+Now run with $adapter_fanuc -c adapter.ini &